dalibo/temboard/CONTRIBUTING.md

 View live tests in your browser at http://localhost:7900/ .
 Click the connect button and interract with the browser and UI.

+Selenium container may be flaky.
+If you suspend your computer, you may have timeout from selenium.
+Use `make restart-selenium` to workaround this.

 ## Coding Style